shipwright-io/build/docs/proposals/parameterize-strategies.md

 ### Goals

-- Introduce a `spec.params` field across Build and BuildRun API´s, as a way for users to provide N parameters according to their preferred strategy of choice.
-Defining `spec.params` in a BuildRun overrides any definition of the same param in Build´s.
+- Introduce a `spec.paramValues` field across Build and BuildRun API´s, as a way for users to provide N parameters according to their preferred strategy of choice.
+Defining `spec.paramValues` in a BuildRun overrides any definition of the same param in Build´s.

 - Introduce a `spec.parameters` on Strategies, both cluster or namespaced scope.
 This allow strategy administrators to layout the definition of N parameters, as required for their strategies.